GabeZacarias/FavoriteListCount/README.md

 # Survey Poll
 Creates a list of topic of choice and how many people liked which topic.
 Program outputs all topics with asterisk to each.

-Enter Title (i.e): Favorite icecream flavor
+Enter Title (i.e): Favorite ice cream flavor
 Enter quantity of flavors (i.e): 3
 Enter Title for first flavor (i.e): Chocolate
 Enter How many people liked this flavor (i.e): 10